Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Our Approach

 We use a modified version of MultiPL-E~\cite{cassano:multipl-e} to translate each Python function into an equivalent function in the target low-resource language.
 We construct a MultiPL-E prompt with the following three parts: \begin{enumerate} \item \emph{Docstring:} We turn the Python docstring into a comment in the target language.
-The MultiPL-E toolchain translates between different comment formats, and also alters common type names in natural language using simple rules.
+The MultiPL-E toolchain translates between different comment formats and also alters common type names in natural language using simple rules.
 For example, when translating from Python to OCaml, we turn ``dictionary'' into ``association list''.

 \item \emph{Function signature:} We turn the Python function signature into a function signature in the target language.
-This involves translating types from Python into the target language and is trivial for untyped targets.
+This step may involve translating types from Python into the target language if they are required.

 \item \emph{Original Python code:} Finally, we add a comment (in the target language) that contains the original Python code.
 We find that this additional information increases the chance that the model generates a correct translation (\Cref{sec:prompt-ablation}).